hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

       - Names of public buildings/institutions...: name + noun (Cambridge University)
       - Name of other buildings with people's name (eg The McDonald's)
     - Without the: other buildings: the + name + noun (optional) (eg The Sheraton (Hotel))

+### 79. Singular and plural (exception)
+- Plural: things with 2 parts (eg trousers, jeans, glasses) -> usually use with "a pair of"
+- Words always ending in s, both singular & plural: means, species, series
+- Can be both plural or singular: group of people & name of such entity: eg audience, committee, company, family, government, staff, team, firm, police, Shell (Shell company)
+- -> Exception: always plural: police -> a policeman
+- Singular: a period of time, a sum of money, a distance (eg 3 years/30 dollars/2 miles isn't many)\

+### 80. Noun + noun
+- Noun/V-ing + noun: a kind of thing (eg marriage problem, bus driver, frying pan)
+- -> Sometimes write as a single word (eg weekend).
+When not sure, use 2 words.
+- Also: a 3-hour course, a 3-week holiday...